-Led by 34-year-old striker Paolo Guerrero, Andre Carrillo and Jefferson Farfan, Peru have a strong midfield consisting of Renato Tapia, Christian Cueva, Víctor Yotún and Édison Flores.
+Led up front by 34-year-old striker Paolo Guerrero Jefferson Farfan, Peru have a strong midfield behind them consisting of Renato Tapia, Christian Cueva, Víctor Yotún and Édison Flores.
 Two recent friendly victories against fellow World Cup hopefuls Croatia and Iceland provide optimism before Gareca fine tunes his squad.

 With France and Denmark expected to progress from group B there is little pressure on the South Americans, but a positive result in their opening game against Denmark would put them in great position to qualify for the knockout stage.

 Goalkeepers: Pedro Gallese (Veracruz), Carlos Caceda (Deportivo Municipal), Jose Carvallo (UTC).

 Defenders: Aldo Corzo (Universitario), Luis Advincula (Lobos Buap), Christian Ramos (Veracruz), Miguel Araujo (Alianza Lima), Alberto Rodriguez (Atletico Junior), Anderson Santamaria (Puebla), Miguel Trauco (Flamengo), Nilson Loyola (Melgar).